-At December 31, 2019, the District reported a liability of \$210,093 for its proportionate share of the GERF's net pension liability.
-The District's net pension liability reflected a reduction due to the State of Minnesota's contribution of \$16 million to the fund in 2019.
+At December 31, 2020, the District reported a liability of \$257,805 for its proportionate share of GERF's net pension liability.
+The District's net pension liability reflected a reduction due to the State of Minnesota's contribution of \$16 million.
 The State of Minnesota is considered a non-employer contributing entity and the State's contribution meets the definition of a special funding situation.
-The State of Minnesota's proportionate share of the net pension liability associated with the District totaled \$6,500.
-The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The District's proportionate share of the net pension liability was based on the District's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2018, through June 30, 2019, relative to the total employer contributions received from all of PERA's participating employers.
-At June 30, 2019, the District's proportion was .0038%, which was an increase of .0005% from its proportion measured as of June 30, 2018.
+The State of Minnesota's proportionate share of the net pension liability associated with the District totaled \$7,891.
+The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The District's proportionate share of the net pension liability was based on the District's contributions received by PERA during the measurement period for employer payroll paid dates from July 1, 2019 through June 30, 2020, relative to the total employer contributions received from all of PERA's participating employers.
+The District's proportionate share was 0.0043% at the end of the measurement period and 0.0038% for the beginning of the period.

-District's proportionate share of the net pension liability \$210,093 State of Minnesota's proportionate share of the net pension liability associated with the District 6,500 Total \$216,593
+District's proportionate share of the net pension liability \$257,805 State of Minnesota's proportionate share of the net pension liability associated with the District 7,891 Total \$265,696

-For the year ended December 31, 2019, the District recognized pension expense of \$41,176 for its proportionate share of the GERF's pension expense.
-In addition, the District recognized an additional \$487 as pension expense (and grant revenue) for its proportionate share of the State of Minnesota's contribution of \$16 million to the GERF.
+For the year ended December 31, 2020, the District recognized pension expense of \$20,968 for its proportionate share of the GERF's pension expense.
+In addition, the District recognized an additional \$687 as pension expense (and grant revenue) for its proportionate share of the State of Minnesota's contribution of \$16 million to the GERF.